 NOW, THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF TYLER, TEXAS:

 PART 1.
-That Chapter 2, "Finance and Taxation", Article V., "Investment Policy", be amended to read as follows:
+That Tyler City Code Chapter 2, "Finance and Taxation", Article V., "Investment Policy", is hereby amended to read as follows:

 ARTICLE V. INVESTMENT POLICY